Updated 8 May 2026

 JOOLA Hyperion CFS 16 — $140

 Why A-tier (tennis converters): Carbon Friction Surface (CFS) is the same spin-tech as the $230 Perseus, in an elongated shape ideal for ex-tennis players.
 5.5" handle.
 Best spin-tech in this price tier.
+See full JOOLA Hyperion CFS 16 spec page.

 See on Amazon →